Components of Uncertainty

 Journal article, Peer reviewed

 MetadataShow full item record

 Uncertainty is acknowledged to be a source of economic fluctuations.
-But, does the type of uncertainty matter for the economy's response to an uncertainty shock?
-This paper offers a novel identfication strategy to disentangle different types of uncertainty.
+But, does the type of uncertainty matter for the economy’s response to an uncertainty shock?
+This paper offers a novel identification strategy to disentangle different types of uncertainty.
 It uses machine learning techniques to classify different types of news instead of specifying a set of keywords.
-It is found that, depending on its source, the effects of uncertainty on macroeconomic variable may differ.
+The paper finds that, depending on its source, the effects of uncertainty on a macroeconomic variable may differ.
 I find that both good (expansionary effect) and bad (contractionary effect) types of uncertainty exist.